uc-cdis/gen3-discovery-ai/README.md

 Most topics will augment queries with relevant information from a knowledge library for that topic.
-Augmented queries will then be sent to a foundational large language model for a response.
+Augmented queries will then be sent to a foundational large language model (LLM) for a response.

 ## Details

-As of today, this is intended to support a [Retrieval Augmented Generation (RAG) architecture](https://arxiv.org/abs/2005.11401), where there is a knowledge library related to a topic.
+This is intended to primarily support a [Retrieval Augmented Generation (RAG) architecture](https://arxiv.org/abs/2005.11401), where there is a knowledge library related to a topic.

 > The API itself is flexible per topic, so if a RAG architecture doesn't make sense, there are options to support others in the future.

-In RAG, upon receiving a query, additional information is retrieved from a knowledge library, relevancy compared to user query, and prompt to a foundational AI LLM model is augmented with the additional context from the knowledge library (along with a system prompt).
+In RAG, upon receiving a query, additional information is retrieved from a knowledge library, relevancy compared to user query, and prompt to a foundational LLM model is augmented with the additional context from the knowledge library (alongside a configured system prompt to guide the LLM on how it should interpret the context and response).

 ### Initial support